skalavala/HolidayGen/README.md

-# List of Holidays as JSON
+# List of Holidays as JSON (Holiday List/JSON Generator)

 This code generates holidays list of various countries and types in a simple and easy to access JSON format.
 The codebase is easy to extend and add holidays of other countries.